TLeonardUK/ds3os/README.md

 3. Enter command: `.\bootstrap-vcpkg.bat` and wait for it to process
 4. Enter command: `.\vcpkg integrate install` and wait for it to process

 Building the project should now require opening the Source/DS3OpenServer.sln and building it.

-# Uninstallation
-1. Run Windows PowerShell as Administrator and `cd` into the directory, example: `cd C:\dev\vcpkg`
-2. Enter command: `.\vcpkg integrate remove`
+To uninstall vcpkg use the `.\vcpkg integrate remove` command.
-3. Delete the directory by entering the commands `cd C:\` and `Remove-Item 'C:\dev\vcpkg'`

 # Whats in the repository?
 ```